 \subsection{Overview of the paper}

 In Sec.~\ref{Sec:prel} we set the stage for sequent algebra in the category of preorders and preordered relations, shortened to \emph{prelations}.
-Sec.~\ref{Sec:preg} describes the prelational monoids, one of the simplest structures of sequent algebras, and characterizes when they are representable as usual preordered monoids.
+A reader with some categorical experience will be familiar with most of the concepts introduced in this section, and may want to skip forward and come back as needed.
+Sec.~\ref{Sec:preg} describes the prelational monoids, one of the simplest structures of sequent algebra, and characterizes when they are representable as the ordinary preordered monoids.
 The structure of pregroups is also presented in this framework.
-Sec.~\ref{Sec:frobspid} spells out the Frobenius conditions and the special (isometry) condition for prelations and defines the spider algebras in this framework.
+Sec.~\ref{Sec:frobspid} spells out the Frobenius conditions and the special isometry condition for prelations, and defines the spider algebras in this framework.
 Theorems \ref{thm:one}, \ref{thm:two} and \ref{thm:three} are stated and proved in sections \ref{Sec:thm}, \ref{Sec:residuated}, and \ref{Sec:unions}, respectively.
-Sec.~\ref{Sec:outro} discusses the repercussions of the results, in particular with respect to the goals and the limitations of pregroup grammers \cite[Ch.~28]{LambekJ:word-sentence}.
+Sec.~\ref{Sec:outro} discusses the repercussions of the results, in particular with respect to the goals and the limitations of pregroup grammars \cite[Ch.~28]{LambekJ:word-sentence}.